 The small Islamic white-washed mosque (weli) still can be seen on the top of the mountain is from the mid-14th century originally said to be built above the tomb of Aaron (illustration) and most probably on an earlier structure.
 Indeed, Josephus and Eusebius both describe its location above the city of Petra.
 This site at Jabal Hārūn (Aaron's Mountain) is occasionally visited by Jewish pilgrims as well as Muslims.

-A tablet with Arabic inscription over the entrance states that the shrine was built by Mohammad, son of Calaon, Sultan of Egypt at his father's command, in the year 739 of the Hegira (about 1363) and that it was restored later around 1495.
-Mount Hor is usually associated with the mountain near Petra in Jordan, known in Arabic as Jabal Hārūn (Aaron's Mountain), upon the summit of which a mosque was built in the 14th century.
+Current structure largely dates back to late fifteenth century CE, to the reign of Sultan Qalawun.
+A tablet with Arabic inscription over the entrance states that the shrine was built by Mohammad, son of Calaon (Qalawun), Sultan of Egypt at his father's command, in the year 739 of the Hegira (about 1363 CE) and that it was restored later around 1495 CE.
+Around the same time, in the late fifteenth century, the shrine structure was conscripted as a mosque.

 The interior of the small Ottoman era prayer hall, with mehrab wall.
 The green cloth behind the middle pillar covers the cenotaph of Aaron's supposed grave.
 Aaron was the only character whose death was given a date explicitly in the Bible (Numbers 33:38) – the first day of the month of Av.